-As described previously, the Proposed Action would not result in significant adverse impacts to air quality or noise.
+As described previously, the Proposed Project would not result in significant adverse impacts to air quality or noise.
 No exceedances of city, state, or federal standards would occur.
-The project would not involve solid waste management practices that would attract vermin or pest populations.
-Therefore, the Proposed Action would not result in any significant adverse impacts to public health, and no further analysis is necessary.
+The Proposed Project would not involve solid waste management practices that would attract vermin or pest populations.
+Therefore, the Proposed Project would not result in any significant adverse impacts to public health, and no further analysis is necessary.